Resolving duplicate bindings

 .

-If we would try to create an Injector
+If we tried to create an Injector

-using only an integersModule
+using only the integersModule

 without specifying a multibinder, we would get a